 - Children must attend Distribution in order to receive clothing and other items.
 There will NOT be ANY exceptions made for sleeping in, illness, being out of town, etc.

 - It is imperative parents understand the importance of remembering the date and time their child(ren) need(s) to be at school to take the bus to Distribution.
-Parents are not allowed to drop child off at the event, should he or she miss the bus.
+Parents are not allowed to drop child off at the event (Foster Care program children are handled separately), should he or she miss the bus.
 Students arrive by bus.

-- Your school’s allotted number of spaces is preloaded in the school profile connected to your registration.
+- Your school’s allotted number of students is pre-loaded in the school profile connected to your registration.
+If you want to register more students, first complete your initial allocation, then you may request more.
 If you did not receive an email with this information, contact your district representative.

 - Siblings should be registered individually.

 - Upon arrival at the event, children should be grouped with siblings before proceeding to registration tables, if necessary.

 - Children must be bussed as a group to and from the event – NO EXCEPTIONS!
 Once again, they may NOT be dropped off by parents or arrive at the event separately.

 - No more than two chaperones per school are allowed.

 - Bus drivers can wait in the designated Bus Driver area.